SEI-R-2-22/u3_lab_SQL_joins/readme.md

 ## Assignment- Queries

-Write queries to do the following:
+In the `real_estate_queries.sql` file, write queries to do the following:

 - Retrieve all info on the first 10 tenants (Hint: use LIMIT)
 - Retrieve the name, age, and gender of the first 10 tenants